readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

    }
    </script>

-Note that you have to change lines 24-25 with your project and version slugs.
+Note that you have to change the highlighted lines with your project and version slugs.

 Besides including these files, a ``div`` tag is required to define *where* the flyout menu will be displayed.